 So you decided to go on a trip together but how do you decide which destinations you want to visit?
 Plan a trip together, as a team, talk to each other and try to find out which destination you both want to visit.

 If only one person is making plans it can easily lead to a conflict because you could forget some sites that your partner wants to visit.
-To prevent this write on the piece of paper what each one of you want to do during the trip and if there are huge differences you will have to compromise and adopt your partner ideas.
-This should be the fun part so try to make best of it!
+To prevent this write on the piece of paper what each one of you wants to do during the trip and if there are huge differences you will have to compromise and adopt your partner's ideas.
+This should be the fun part so try to make the best of it!

-If you are planning you first trip together maybe it would be the best to start with a short trip (just for the weekend or a week) just to see how it goes.
+If you are planning your first trip together maybe it would be best to start with a short trip (just for the weekend or a week) just to see how it goes.
 Act like you are going on a long adventure and make all the plans together.
-This will be a great way to see how you will react in new situations that may occur while you are away from home.
+This will be a great way to see how you will react to new situations that may occur while you are away from home.

 This is one more question that a lot of couples have in mind when they are planning a trip.
 Talk honestly about the money and what you can afford before anything else because this can potentially be one of the difficult topics.
 It is great to have in mind that the biggest advantage of traveling as a couple is you can halve your budget.

 You have to be prepared to share everything and to decide who will be paying for what and are there any financial limitations.
-The best and easiest way can be planning your budget per day.
-That is how a both of you will know how much money you will need.
+The best and easiest way can be to plan your budget per day.
+That is how both of you will know how much money you will need.

-Traveling can really help you to overwhelm those little problems that every couple has, so take the most of it and make your relationship stronger.
-In the other hand, if it makes you really crazy you have to talk seriously about it.
+Traveling can really help you to overwhelm those little problems that every couple has, so make the most of it and make your relationship stronger.
+On the other hand, if it makes you really crazy you have to talk seriously about it.

 Keep in mind that it is silly to expect that your partner knows what you want without telling him that.
-If there is any problem deal with it don’t just put it under the table because it will ruin your trip.
-You will think about it all the time and you won’t be able to enjoy in every minute of your adventure.
+If there is any problem, deal with it, don’t just brush it under the table because it will ruin your trip.
+You will think about it all the time and you won’t be able to enjoy every minute of your adventure.

-Even if you are used to be often on the road it is very likely that you will get homesick during long-term travels.
-In that moment it is good to have someone you know by your side.
+Even if you are used to being on the road it is very likely that you will get homesick during long-term travels.
+In those moments it is good to have someone you know by your side.
 Your partner will be your connection with home during the trip and it is really nice to have somebody who will look after you.
-Other than that it is very nice feeling to have somebody to talk to, to share immediately all the impressions and of course to have somebody who will give you the hug when you need one.
+Other than that it is a very nice feeling to have somebody to talk to, to share immediately all the impressions, and of course to have somebody who will give you the hug when you need one.

 It’s a good idea to make friends on the road.
 This is a great way to discover new things and release any tensions you might be feeling.
 Don’t forget to interact with other single travelers, couples, and locals.

 It is pretty much sure that during your long-term travel you will argue about something.
 Usually, it is about “small stuff”.
 It is normal that during making plans for the trip you forget to do something like buying tickets for a museum.
-Don’t let that this kind of “problems” ruins your trip together.
+Don’t let this kind of “problem” ruins your trip together.
 Stop for a moment and think about it.
-Is it really worth to have a fight about that?
+Is it really worth having a fight about that?
 Of course not.
 Find something else to do and enjoy your time together as much as you can.

 In relationships, everything is about compromise!
-Probably there will be situations where you will not agree with your partner but try to understand why is, per example, going somewhere so important to him or her and make a compromise.
-Compromise needs to go both ways and making you partner happy will make you happy too, right?
+Probably there will be situations where you will not agree with your partner but try to understand why is, for example, going somewhere so important to him or her and make a compromise.
+Compromise needs to go both ways and making your partner happy will make you happy too, right?
 Never say to your partner: “Today I did this for you and that’s why you should do that for me tomorrow.”
-Communicating like that won’t bring anything good for you.
+Communicating like that won’t bring anything good.

-Flexibility is also one of the very important things while you are on the road.
+Being flexible is also essential while you are on the road.
 Plans could change so try to accommodate.
 Maybe doing something that you usually wouldn’t do will turn into a great experience.
 It is good to have things planned but sometimes traveling can become even more exciting if something is unplanned.